tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 **revision plan**

-- Rework the end of Section 2.2 ("even in a pure setting") to make things clearer.
+- We will rework the end of Section 2.2 ("even in a pure setting") to make things clearer.
-- Remove the specific mention to let-floating.
+- We will remove the specific mention to let-floating.

 ### Custom contracts